bpradana/sequentialthinking/README.md

 - Written in Go 1.24 with the MCP Go SDK as its only direct dependency.
 - Ships an in-memory session store, branch management, logical validation, and reasoning-quality heuristics.
 - Provides eleven MCP tools, resource endpoints for sessions and templates, and three reasoning prompts.
-- Supports stdio (default) and streamable HTTP transports, plus a minimal scratch-based Docker image.
+- Supports stdio (default) and streamable HTTP transports, plus a minimal scratch-based Docker image published as `bpradana/sequentialthinking`.
 - Backed by unit tests across handlers and an end-to-end MCP integration test.

 ## Quick Start